dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary-1proposal.md

 making the appropriate changes.

 In detail, this includes two steps:
+* First, SNS-W removes the original dapp developers from controlling the dapp canister(s).
-* First, SNS-W adds the newly created SNS root cansiter as the dapp canister(s) controller and removes the original dapp developers This is done via a call to NNS root who is the co-controller of the dapp cansiter(s) and thus has the necessary permissions.
+  Next, SNS-W adds the newly created SNS root canister as the dapp canister(s) controller.
+  This is done via a call to NNS root who is the co-controller of the dapp canister(s) and thus has the necessary permissions.
 * If this transition worked successfully, SNS-W asks the NNS root canister to remove itself as controller.